cilium/community/REPOSITORY-GUIDELINES.md

 ### Addition

-New repositories of any type can be proposed by using the [New Repository Template]() and can be approved via the process as described in [Approval Process](#approval-process).
+New repositories of any type can be proposed by using the [New Repository Template]() and can be approved via the process as described in [Approval process](#approval-process).
 This includes both donated repositories or the creation of new repositories.

 In order for a new repository to be approved, it must also meet the following criteria: